 Do the following to get an F-1 or J-1 entry visa:

 - Obtain I-20 (F-1) or DS-2019 (J-1) from UC Berkeley

 - Make a visa appointment and go to an interview at a U.S. consulate.

 Canadian citizens are not required to apply for a visa to enter the U.S. as an F-1 or J-1, but must still pay the SEVIS Fee and present the Certificate of Eligibility (I-20 or DS-2019) at the U.S. port of entry.
 However, if the Canadian citizen has "Landed Immigrant" status in Canada, they must obtain a U.S. visa.

 Read the U.S. Department of State web site for more information about the visa application process and Temporary Visitors to the U.S.

 Since visa appointments are limited and visa processing times can be lengthy, make the appointment as early as possible.
 Consulates will generally accept appointments up to 120 days prior to the start of studies.
 There may be long waiting periods for apppointments, especially May through August.
 However, consulates may give priority to F-1 and J-1 student applicants, if requested.

 - Passport (valid at least six months into the future)

 - Certificate of Eligibility I-20 (F-1) or DS-2019 (J-1)

-- Proof of admission or UC Berkeley appointment letter
+- Proof of admission (or proof enrollment for current students) or UC Berkeley appointment letter

 - Visa application forms and fees